clararajadel/jupyter-datacube-docker-singularity/README.md

 ```
 $ docker run -d -p 5000:5000 --restart=always --name registry registry:2
 ```
-- **Tag your image** with the version (creating "other image": same ID, different name).
-This is the image to push in the docker server.
-The port of the computer from where is launched is specified.
+- **Tag your image** with version (creating "other image": same ID, different name).
+This is the image to push in docker server.
+The port of launching computer is specified.
 ```
 $ docker tag eodc-jupyter localhost:5000/eodc-jupyter:1.0
 ```
-- Finally, **push the docker image** to the server and it will become available in other machine through docker server.
+- Finally, **push docker image** to the server and it will become available in other machine through docker server service.
 ```
 $ docker push localhost:5000/eodc-jupyter:1.0
 ```